wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

 You can change the default password of an existing user to improve security.
 For example, you can change the default password of the Wazuh indexer *admin* user.

+Perform the following steps from your ``single-node`` directory.
+If you have a multi-node deployment, you must adapt them and perform them from your ``multi-node`` directory.

 #.
 Stop the deployment stack if it’s running:

    .. code-block:: console